mjesusdev/mjesusdev/README.md

 - 🌱 I’m currently learning Bootstrap 5, Tailwind CSS 💙 and more! 🦄
 - ⚡ If you interesting tips of programming (JS, React and more), follow my Twitter and some followed by
 - ✨ Also I'm on some discord channels to learn more about technology, discuss with the community
-- 💖 In my free time I learn about Cibersecurity, Privacy with news on Internet, just like videos and read books 🖖
+- 💖 In my free time I learn about Cibersecurity 🔐 and Privacy 🕵️ with news on Internet, just like videos and read books 🖖

 ## You can find me on 🌍
 - ✨ [My Twitter](https://twitter.com/mjesusoj)
 - ✨ [My LinkedIn Profile](https://linkedin.com/in/mjesusoj)